jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ai-ml.md

 ---
 title: Getting Started with AI/ML in JFrog
-excerpt: Start your journey to deliver trusted AI/ML with JFrog.
+excerpt: The system of record for your enterprise AI supply chain.
 hidden: false
 link:
   new_tab: false